The Music Goes 'Round and Around: History

 The Tommy Dorsey-Edythe Wright recording (they actually mention each other in the song) is played over the ending credits of Me and Orson Welles (2009).

 Danny Kaye performed a version of the song with Susan Gordon in the 1959 film The Five Pennies.
 It was included on the 1961 Ella Fitzgerald album Clap Hands, Here Comes Charlie!
 (Verve).

 In DTV, the Tommy Dorsey version of the song was set entirely to the Donald Duck short Donald and the Wheel (1961) with a bit of Trombone Trouble (1944) for the lyrics "Oh you / I blow through here."

 In 1992, the song was used as the soundtrack for a very popular, long-running stop-motion animated UK TV commercial for Weetabix Ltd's Weetos breakfast cereal.
 The advert featured Professor Weeto singing the song (with revised lyrics, recorded to replicate the sound of the 1936 original), while he demonstrated the operation of his Weetos Machine.

 Beginning in 2018, the song was used in a stage show of the same name at Knott's Berry Farm starring the Peanuts characters.

+In the Three Stooges short "Half Shot Shooters", Curly sings a short version of the song while loading an artillery gun.